chrisf2503/JpnVocab/README.md

 - I want to include current lessons not only within my JPN class but also use CS algorithms and data structure as I advance in my classes.
 - I will also try to include basic sentence structure on how vocab is being used.
 But also trying to keep it within the level of each chapter.
+# Noticed:
+When working on this project, kanji(chinese character) are consider to be multicharcters, therefore when trying to do something like char == char would not work and lead to the incorrect character, therefore use string for these characters.

 # How to run the code